shivamyadv196/social-media-platform/README.md

 ---

-## ⚙️ Environment Variables
+## Environment Variables

-Create a `.env` file in the backend directory:
+Create a `.env` file inside the backend directory and configure the following variables:

 ```env
 PORT=